Svyatoslav-stack/Stations/README.md

 # Introduction:
 Hello.
 I am Svyatoslav Rogozin, the creator of this repository.
-The repository visualizes raw data from two forest stations in Estonia: Agali II and Soontaga.
+The repository visualizes raw data from forest stations in Estonia.
 Whole HTML page was created using R Markdown and the flexdashboard package.
 The visualization of raw data was performed in R using the scattermore library.
 The "calculated data" were estimated using the RFlux package in R.